lostmsu/lostmsu.github.io/Not-CSharp.md

 ```

 Of course the whole thing from building and training a deep convolutional network to the UI
-will be written in my favorite language: ~~Java~~.
+will be written in my favorite language: ~~Go~~.
 Just kidding, it's C# + TensorFlow.

 ![C# or NOT screenshot, showing Python detected](/images/NotCSharp.png)

-_Advanced-level tutorial on training a deep convnet to detect programming language_
+_Advanced-level tutorial on training a deep convnet to detect language from code fragments_

 <!--more-->